Chatterino/chatterino2/BUILDING_ON_WINDOWS.md

  5. The `releases` directory will now be populated with all the required files to make the chatterino build standalone.

 You can now create a zip archive of all the contents in `releases` and distribute the program as is, without requiring any development tools to be present on the target system.
-(However, the vcredist packages must be present, as usual - see the [README](REAMDE.md)).
+(However, the vcredist package must be present, as usual - see the [README](REAMDE.md)).